Master of Arts, Biblical Studies

 Admission to the MAB requires an earned bachelor’s degree with a 3.0 cumulative GPA.

-Prospective students should submit the School of Theology Application, the $30 application fee, two letters of recommendation, and official transcripts from any prior college course work.
+Prospective students should submit the School of Theology General Application, two letters of recommendation, and official transcripts from any prior college course work.
 Applicants must possess an earned baccalaureate degree with a 3.0 average.

 Course of Study